dataout-org/rf_court_cases/README.md

 The cases with SOGI-based crimes were identified in all available court decisions for 2021 and 2022 scraped from the official Russian court websites (for the info about the websites, refer to [sudrfparser](https://github.com/dataout-org/sudrfparser/tree/main/courts_info)).

-The python module [sudrfparser](https://github.com/dataout-org/sudrfparser) allow to scrape cases from all court websites.
+The python module [sudrfparser](https://github.com/dataout-org/sudrfparser) allows to scrape cases from all court websites.
 There are also functions to search cases by custom keywords on the official Russian portal "Provosudie" (bsr.sudrf.ru).